cutie/dagr/README.md

-###  dagr
+###  dagr.py
 ====
-dagr.py is a deviantArt image downloader script written in Python. dagr.py can download every image (deviation) in a gallery, as well as every favorited deviation a deviant may have.
+dagr.py (deviantArt gallery ripper) is a deviantArt image downloader script written in Python. dagr.py can download every image (deviation) in a gallery, as well as every favorited deviation a deviant may have.

-###  USAGE
+###  Usage
 Here's an example of how to use the script:

 > $ python dagr.py